Roasting

 Always verify doneness with an instant-read thermometer.
 Visual cues are unreliable.
 A thermometer removes the guesswork.

-How roasting works
+How does roasting work?

 Roasting relies on three heat transfer mechanisms working together: